Generative pre-trained transformer: Brand issues

 In the European Union, the European Union Intellectual Property Office registered "GPT" as a trade mark of OpenAI in spring 2023.
 However, since spring 2024 the registration is being challenged and is pending cancellation.
 In Switzerland, the Swiss Federal Institute of Intellectual Property registered "GPT" as a trade mark of OpenAI in spring 2023.
+The China National Intellectual Property Administration denied OpenAI's applications to trademark the terms "GPT" and "ChatGPT" in 2024, and the term "GPT-5" in August 2025, after which OpenAI filed appeals.